crudd03/password-generator/README.md

   * If a length is chosen that is out of bounds, an error message will appear and user will have the opportunity to try again.
 * After length is chosen, user will have the opportunity to select which character types that are to be included in the password: upper case letters, lower case letters, numbers, and/or symbols.
   * If no character types are selected, an error message will appear and user will have the opportunity to try again.
 * After character types are selected, a pseudo-random password will be generated based on the length and character types selected.
-The Javascript code uses the Math.random() method as a basis to generate this password
+The Javascript code uses the Math.random() method as a basis to generate this password.

 **Screenshot:**